- Dr Jinglan Zhang

 - user modelling/profiling

-Her research applications are in eScience, in particular, environmental monitoring with acoustic sensors.
+Her research applications are in environmental monitoring with acoustic sensors, health, and the web.

 Dr Zhang is an accredited supervisor for PhD students.
 She is also a member of QUT’s college of mentoring supervisors.

 Dr Zhang has worked as an Engineer in Computer Aided Design and Computer Aided Engineering (CAD/CAE) for 8 years and a researcher in Information Technology for more than 17 years.